Chivalric romance: Relationship to modern "romantic fiction"

 In 1825, the fantasy genre developed when the Swedish literary work Frithjof's saga, which was based on the Friðþjófs saga ins frœkna, became successful in England and Germany.
 It was translated twenty-two times into English, 20 times into German, and into many other European languages, including modern Icelandic in 1866.
 Their influence on authors such as J. R. R. Tolkien, William Morris and Poul Anderson and on the subsequent modern fantasy genre is considerable.

-Modern usage of term "romance" usually refer to the romance novel, which is a subgenre that focuses on the relationship and romantic love between two people; these novels must have an "emotionally satisfying and optimistic ending."
+The modern usage of the term "romance" usually refers to the romance novel, which is a subgenre that focuses on the relationship and romantic love between two people; these novels must have an "emotionally satisfying and optimistic ending."

 Despite the popularity of this popular meaning of Romance, other works are still referred to as romances because of their uses of other elements descended from the medieval romance, or from the Romantic movement: larger-than-life heroes and heroines, drama and adventure, marvels that may become fantastic, themes of honor and loyalty, or fairy-tale-like stories and story settings.
 Shakespeare's later comedies, such as The Tempest or The Winter's Tale are sometimes called his romances.
 Modern works may differentiate from love-story as romance into different genres, such as planetary romance or Ruritanian romance.
 Science fiction was, for a time, termed scientific romance, and gaslamp fantasy is sometimes termed gaslight romance.
-Flannery O'Conner, writing of the use of grotesque in fiction, talked of its use in "the modern romance tradition."
+Flannery O'Connor, writing of the use of grotesque in fiction, talked of its use in "the modern romance tradition."